sunfounder/kepler-kit/docs/source/video_course/lesson29.rst

     👉 Ready to explore and create with us?
 Click [|link_sf_facebook|] and join today!

-lesson 29: Simple Client Server Project to Control RGB LED
+Lesson 29: Simple Client Server Project to Control RGB LED
 =============================================================================

 This tutorial covers setting up a remote-controlled RGB LED using a Raspberry Pi Pico W and a PC over Wi-Fi: